Arm Lock Putting Method Summary

 1. You must hold the putter grip against the inside of your lead forearm, using your leading hand

 First and foremost, you need the arm lock grip to run up the inside of your lead forearm.
-Your lead hand (left hand for most golfers) holds the putter with a baseball grip, while securing the extended grip against your wrist and forearm.
+Your left-hand holds the putter while securing the extended grip against your wrist and forearm.
 This is why it is called the Armlock method.
-You are locking the extended grip against your arm.
+You are locking the extended grip against your forearm.
 Once you have established this position, you should find that the putter effectively becomes an extension of your left arm.

-At this point, it may be helpful to use an image which illustrates the difference between arm lock putting, and normal putting.
+At this point, it may be helpful to use an image that illustrates the difference between arm lock putting, and normal putting.

 As you can see from the image above, the putting pendulum has a slightly different shape when you have an arm lock putter in your hands.